SCons/scons/src/README.txt

         making it the default on your system.

-        On UNIX or Linux systems, you can have the "scons" and "sconsign" scripts be hard links or symbolic links to the "scons-__VERSION__" and "sconsign-__VERSION__" scripts by specifying the "--hardlink-scons"
+        On UNIX or Linux systems, you can have the "scons" and "sconsign" scripts be hard links or symbolic links to the "scons-2.4.0" and "sconsign-2.4.0" scripts by specifying the "--hardlink-scons"
         or "--symlink-scons" options on the command line.

-    --  Install "scons-__VERSION__.bat" and "scons.bat" wrapper scripts in the
+    --  Install "scons-2.4.0.bat" and "scons.bat" wrapper scripts in the
         Python prefix directory on Windows (C:\Python*, for example).
         This can be disabled by specifying the "--no-install-bat" option on the command line.

-        On UNIX or Linux systems, the "--install-bat" option may be specified to have "scons-__VERSION__.bat" and "scons.bat" files installed in the default system script directory, which is useful if you want to install SCons in a shared file system directory that can be used to execute SCons from both UNIX/Linux and
+        On UNIX or Linux systems, the "--install-bat" option may be specified to have "scons-2.4.0.bat" and "scons.bat" files installed in the default system script directory, which is useful if you want to install SCons in a shared file system directory that can be used to execute SCons from both UNIX/Linux and